Weak notions of nondegeneracy in nonlinear semidefinite programming: Dealing with structural sparsity

 where $(v_{ij}(\xb,\bar{E}))_{\ell}$ is the $\ell$-th entry of the vector $v_{ij}(\xb,\bar{E})$. \jo{ } \end{proof} As an abuse of language, \eqref{eq:forsgren1} consists of the ``linear independence'' of \si{$}\jo{ } with respect to the set $\bar{E}^\T\mathcal{S}(\tilde{G},\xb)\bar{E}$.
 In particular, when $G(\xb)=0$ and \eqref{eq:forsgren2} holds, take $\bar{U}=\bar{E}=\I_m$ and note that Forsgren's CQ holds for this particular choice of $\bar{U}$ if, and only if, the set $\left\{\nabla G_{ij}(\xb)\colon (i,j)\in \mathcal{I}(G,\xb)\right\}$ is linearly independent, with $(i,i)\in \mathcal{I}(G,\xb)$ for all $i\in\{1,\dots,m\}$.

 \begin{remark} As far as we understand, the relation between Forsgren's CQ and nondegeneracy was not formally established in~\cite{Forsgren2000}.
 To clarify this important detail, note that it is clear from Propositions~\ref{prop:fcqli} and~\ref{prop:ndgvii} that nondegeneracy implies Forsgren's CQ.
-Moreover, Example~\ref{ex:wndgnotndg} shows that this implication is strict. \end{remark}
+Moreover this implication is clearly strict, as nondegeneracy does not recover LICQ in a diagonal example. \end{remark}

 The above discussion leads us to deal with sparsity in a more straightforward way, namely without taking Schur complements, which induces another weak variant of nondegeneracy.